Numb Hands Upon Waking Up: Causes, Fixes, and When to Worry

 4 - Carpal tunnel syndrome

-carpal tunnel numbness
+where you may feel carpal tunnel numbness

 If none of these sleeping positions seem to apply—but your numb hands persist—you may have carpal tunnel syndrome.
 This condition occurs when the median nerve in your wrist becomes compressed due to swollen tendons inside the carpal tunnel.